JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/syntax_highlighting_and_error_highlighting.md

 ### Parser

 The second level of error highlighting happens during parsing.
-If a particular sequence of tokens is invalid according to the grammar of the language, the [`PsiBuilder.error()`](upsource:///platform/core-api/src/com/intellij/lang/PsiBuilder.java) method can be used to highlight the invalid tokens and display an error message showing why they are not valid.
+If a particular sequence of tokens is invalid according to the grammar of the language, the [`PsiBuilder.error()`](upsource:///platform/core-api/src/com/intellij/lang/PsiBuilder.java) method can highlight the invalid tokens and display an error message showing why they are not valid.

 ### Annotator

 The third level of highlighting is performed through the [`Annotator`](upsource:///platform/analysis-api/src/com/intellij/lang/annotation/Annotator.java) interface.
-A plugin can register one or more annotators in the `com.intellij.annotator` extension point, and these annotators are called during the background highlighting pass to process the elements in the PSI tree of the custom language.
+A plugin can register one or more annotators in the `com.intellij.annotator` extension point, and these annotators are called during the background highlighting pass to process the elements in the custom language's PSI tree.
 Annotators can analyze not only the syntax, but also the semantics using PSI, and thus can provide much more complex syntax and error highlighting logic.
 The annotator can also provide quick fixes to problems it detects.